An aging lush teaches her wallflower friend a thing or two about how to pick up men.

 The bartender, who looked about the same age as her youngest son, smiled, and gave a little salute, but seemed more embarrassed than enticed.

-Sandra sipped her Diet Coke and wondered why she had agreed to be Annette’s babysitter, again.
-As ridiculous as she thought her friend looked in those tight, muffin-top-accentuating jeans, with her orange-red lipstick, and puffed up, sprayed-stiffened hair, she couldn’t help but admire her chutzpah.
+Sandra sipped her Diet Coke and wondered why she had agreed to be Annette’s designated driver and babysitter, again.
+As ridiculous as she thought Annette looked in those tight, muffin-top-accentuating jeans, with her orange-red lipstick, and puffed up, sprayed-stiffened hair, she couldn’t help but admire her best friend’s chutzpah.

-Annette scanned the crowded club for someone more age-appropriate, and her eyes landed on a silver-maned fox who looked almost too well groomed to be straight.
-She watched him on the dance floor, and from the way he smiled at the young airheads flittering about in their mini-skirts, she was pretty sure he didn’t bat for the other team as she had initially suspected.
+Seeing that the bartender was now engrossed in a conversation with a petite, pixie-faced redhead with a pierced nose, Annette scanned the crowded club for someone more age-appropriate, and her eyes landed on a silver-maned fox who looked almost too well groomed to be straight.
+But as she watched him on the dance floor, and noted the way he smiled at the young airheads flittering about in their mini-skirts, she was pretty sure he didn’t bat for the other team as she had initially suspected.

-She turned to Sandra, her bestie and designated driver for the night, and raised her brows mischievously.
+She turned to Sandra, raising her brows mischievously.
 “Watch me,” she said, then pointed towards the fox, “that one’s in the bag.”
-She then planted two sloppy kisses on each of Sandra’s gaunt cheeks, bear hugged her, and growled, “game on!” before stepping back and swaying a little.
+She then pulled her loose fitting, silver, sequined blouse down low, planted two sloppy kisses on each of Sandra’s gaunt cheeks, bear hugged her, and purred, “Time to work my magic.
+Game on!” before stepping back and swaying a little.

 Sandra rolled her eyes, “Oh puh-lease Annette!
 It’s a school night.
 And for Christ’s sake, put those tits back in.
 You know if you clock in late again tomorrow, Bert won’t think twice about firing your ass.
-And I’m not lying for you again this time.
-You said a girls’ night out, one cocktail and dinner, but now you smell like you’ve been swimming in Jose Cuervo.”
+And I’m not lying for you, or getting a telling off with you again this time.
+You said a girls’ night out, one cocktail and dinner, but now you smell like you’ve been swimming in a river of Jose Cuervo.”

-She took a deep breath then flashed Sandra a bewitching smile.
+She took a deep breath, sunk her fingers into her stiff hair to plump up her do, then flashed Sandra a bewitching smile.

-“You’ve got a little… just…hold it a sec woman,” with her thumb, Sandra removed a smudge of lipstick on the edge of one of Annette’s front teeth.
+“You’ve got a little… just…hold it a sec woman,” Sandra reached towards Annette’s mouth, and with her thumb, wiped a smudge of lipstick on the edge of one of her front teeth.